Code-Institute-Submissions/lulu-loves/README.md

 - I want to be able to trust that my card details and personal information are secure.
 - I want to easily get in contact with the company if there is an issue.

+### The Scope Plane

 #### User Stories

-### The Scope Plane
+#### Trade offs

-To establish the scope for this project, I made a list of all possible features and gave each one a difficulty rating between 1 and 3.
+To establish the scope for this project I am using the agile methodology, I have made a list of all possible features and given each one a difficulty rating between 1 and 3.
-Allowing for a maximum of 12 points per release, I determined which features to prioritise and which to schedule for a later release.
+Each release will allow for a maximum of 12 points.
+I created the table below to determine which features to prioritise and which to schedule for a later release.

 Feature | Rating
 ------------ | -------------
 Announcement bar at the top of the home page to highlight relevant information e.g. sale or newsletter promotion | 1 Logo that links to the home page so users can orientate themselves easily | 1 Clear, consistent navigation on each page | 1
-Showcase products with a sliding banner | 1
+Showcase products with a sliding banner | 2
 Highlight aspects of the brand that are important to the user (e.g cruelty-free products, customer service) using short messages and icons | 1
-Self Care Club blog, featuring articles and videos on products as well as general tips relating to self care | 1 Online shop that will give users the option to set up an account or check out as guest and pay securely using Paypal, Stripe or Apple Pay | 1
+Self Care Club blog, featuring articles and videos on products as well as general tips relating to self care | 1 Online shop that will give users the option to set up an account or check out as guest and pay securely using Paypal, Stripe or Apple Pay | 3
-Customisable gift box product | 1
+Related products section for upselling and cross selling | 3 Customisable gift box product | 3
+Calculated shipping | 3
-A carousel of brand logos to showcase products that have been awarded, featured or commended | 1 Newsletter sign-up | 1
+A carousel of brand logos to showcase products that have been awarded, featured or commended | 1 Newsletter sign-up | 2
-Footer which includes links to social media accounts and a footer menu of FAQ and Privacy Policy | 1 Contact form | 1
+Footer which includes links to social media accounts and a footer menu of FAQ and Privacy Policy | 1 Contact form | 2
-Customer service chat feature | 1
+Customer service chat feature | 3
-Search bar | 1
+Search bar | 2
 Custom mouse icon | 1

+Given limited resources, the features that offer the most value at this stage are:
+- Logo that links to the home page
+- Clear, consistent navigation on each page
+- Showcase products with a sliding banner
+- Highlight aspects of the brand that are important to the user
+- Self Care Club blog (first article)
+- Newsletter sign-up
+- Footer
+- Contact form
+- Custom mouse icon

+These features solve the problem of generating interest and anticipation around the shop launch and beginning the process of establising the brand with potential customers.

 ### The Structure Plane